nesarashree/latent-variable-methods/README.md

   CV bits/spike per dimensionality lives in `cv_results`, final per-neuron scores in `final_bps_per_neuron`, and the robustness sweep in `percentile_results`, all surfaced via the in-notebook plots.
+- `VLMD_decoding.ipynb` doesn't save results to disk — per-behavior CV R² scores live in the `vlmd_results` dict and are printed at the end of the notebook.